XetaIO/Xetaravel-Counts/README.md

 ## 📚 Usage
 This package provides two traits:
-1️⃣ HasRelatedCount — belongsTo relations
+1️⃣ `HasBelongsToCount` — belongsTo relations

 Used when a child belongs to a parent, and the parent stores a *_count.